How to Upcycle Men’s Dress Shirts Into Womens’ Pants

-It is great honor for me to be part of this incredible community of makers!
+It is a great honour for me to get accepted as one of this creative community of makers!

 Update: Now you can read the article on Textile Beat in relation to this project (it is different from this article yet about the same project).
 Check it out here: Creative eco-fashion - Mariana Kirova.